Applying to the National Research Ethics Committees

-Who should apply to an NREC?
+Who should apply to a NREC?

-If you are planning to carry out research in Ireland in an area under an NREC’s remit, you should submit your application to the NREC in question.
-For all other research studies, you should apply for ethics approval through your local or institutional REC.
+If you are planning to carry out regulated research in Ireland in an area under the NREC’s remit, you should submit your ethics application to the NREC in question.

 If you are unsure of whether your study requires NREC approval, please contact the National Office or your local or institutional REC for guidance.